hwinther/test/pdf-qa-training/README.md

 This project demonstrates multiple approaches to create a Q&A system from a PDF document that can run in the browser.

+## New Feature: Illustration Prompts 🎨

+The `/illustration` directory contains a complete system for generating cartoon-style educational illustrations about Norwegian parliamentary procedures:

+- **76 detailed illustration prompts** for AI image generation
+- Content-aware prompts specific to each parliamentary section
+- Optimized for DALL-E, Midjourney, and Stable Diffusion
+- Educational cartoon style with Norwegian cultural elements

+**Quick Start**: Navigate to `/illustration` and open `README_ILLUSTRATIONS.md`

 ## Approaches

 ### 1. RAG (Retrieval-Augmented Generation) - Recommended